Lagrangian subvarieties of hyperspherical varieties: Introduction

 \subsection{Acknowledgments}

 We are grateful to A.~Braverman, A.~Elashvili, A.~Hanany, M.~Jibladze, H.~Nakajima, V.~Serganova and R.~Yang for very useful discussions.
-M.F.\ was partially supported by the Basic Research Program at the HSE University.
+The research of M.F.~was supported by the Israel Science Foundation (grant No.~994/24).